AdvancesInCognitiveSystems/acs/_posts/2020-08-03-wednesday-day-3.md

 permalink: /day3/
 ---

-Please note that all times are Pacific Standard Time (GMT-7)
+Please note that all times are Pacific Time (GMT-7)

 8:30 am - 9:30 am, Invited Talk
 ----